api3dao/old-api3-docs/docs/ois/v1.0.0/ois.md

 #### 5.4.2. `fixed`

-(Optional) The fixed (i.e., non-overrideable) value for the reserved parameter.
+(Optional) The fixed (i.e., non-overridable) value for the reserved parameter.

 #### 5.4.3. `default`